-4.5 CalcALC
+4.5.
+CalcALC

-CalcALC is a Windows PC computational tool developed by Francis Pratt at ISIS for simulating and interpreting muon avoided-level crossing (ALC) spectra of muoniated molecular radicals in both solid and liquid/gas phases using DFT.
-The program can also use electric field gradient tensors calculated in closed shell diamagnetic muon systems to predict muon quadrupolar level crossing resonance (QLCR) spectra.
+CalcALC is a Windows PC computational tool17 developed by Francis Pratt at ISIS for simulating and interpreting muon ALC spectra of muoniated molecular radicals in both solid and liquid/gas phases using DFT.
+The program can also use EFG tensors calculated in closed shell diamagnetic muon systems to predict muon quadrupolar level crossing resonance (QLCR) spectra.

 It can be used in two ways.
 One can either set up and automate Gaussian DFT calculations [71] using the STFC SCARF compute cluster or alternatively one can take the output of previous independently obtained Gaussian calculations or CASTEP magres calculations [68] as the starting point for ALC and QLCR spectral simulations.
 For the automated DFT calculation mode, the starting point is a molecular structure input file in pdb format.
 From this, the user selects muon addition and substitution sites, and a set of Gaussian jobs are prepared and submitted to the remote compute cluster.
-Progress of the calculations is monitored and the completed DFT output files are returned to the CalcALC host computer as the starting point for the spectral simulations.
+Progress of the calculations is monitored and the